 The Placement Preparation Committee supports students in their preparation for placements by providing them with multiple opportunities and access to valuable data and resources.
 In the corporate world, students need to have the skills and knowledge that help to position them for a successful career.
 The Committee strives to meet this need by organizing pre-placement training/workshops/seminars for students to bridge the gap between the Industry standard and current standard of students for recruitment purposes.
-As part of its preparation activities, the committee collates the required information from seniors, alumni and industry experts, conducts relevant workshops and practice sessions and provides timely feedback to help students assess themselves and bridge any gap that may exist before the actual placement process begins.
+As part of its preparation activities, the committee collates the required information from seniors, alumni, and industry experts, conduct relevant workshops and practice sessions and provides timely feedback to help students assess themselves and bridge any gap that may exist before the actual placement process begins.

-Placement Preparation Committee also contributes to the maintenance and usage of repositories that have relevant information about the companies that visit the campus for placements, previously asked interview questions and other preparation materials.
+Placement Preparation Committee also contributes to the maintenance and usage of repositories that have relevant information about the companies that visit the campus for placements, previously asked interview questions, and other preparation materials.

-Practice Personal Interviews give the students the platform to prepare, practice and experience first-hand how a real-life job interview feels.
+Practice Personal Interviews give the students the platform to prepare, practice, and experience first-hand how a real-life job interview feels.
 The initiative aims to familiarize them with the interview environment beforehand in a relaxed and stress-free manner, which is crucial for students to get over their anxieties and shortcomings before attending the actual job interview.
 Two or Three rounds of mock interviews are conducted every year for the students before their final as well as summer placements.

 Practice Group Discussions aims to prepare and provide the actual simulation of group discussion to students before the placement season.
-Two or Three rounds of mock group discussions are conducted every year with the help of external agencies on various topic ranging from technical to abstract with the in-depth explanation of all the Dos and Don’ts for the students prior to their final as well as summer placements.
+Two or Three rounds of mock group discussions are conducted every year with the help of external agencies on various topics ranging from technical to abstract with the in-depth explanation of all the Dos and Don’ts for the students prior to their final as well as summer placements.

 Domain-specific workshops are initiated to prepare students for the technical interviews as per the roles that are chosen by them.
 They are conducted every year in collaboration with respective functional clubs and alumni to provide competence to students in their field of interest.